TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 ### Deploy EBX on AKS (Azure Kubernetes Service).

-The chart below provides an example of EBX deployment on AKS with TLS configured.
+This is an example of EBX deployment on AKS with TLS configured.
-This chart is using TLS with [Let's Encrypt](https://letsencrypt.org/) certificates provide by [cert-manager](https://github.com/cert-manager/cert-manager).
+It's using TLS with [Let's Encrypt](https://letsencrypt.org/) certificates provide by [cert-manager](https://github.com/cert-manager/cert-manager).

 Please see the following Azure documentation to see [how to use TLS with an ingress controller on Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/ingress-tls?tabs=azure-cli)

 **Note**:
 You must add the following annotations in [ingress-annotations-values.yaml](https://github.com/tibco/ebx-container-edition/blob/main/helm/chart/ebx-generic/ingress-annotations-values.yaml)

 ```
 nginx.ingress.kubernetes.io/use-regex: "true"
 cert-manager.io/cluster-issuer: letsencrypt